Michaelangel007/perl_crap_reference/README.md

 The multithreaded optimized C version screams at ~ 0.010s!
 It also only uses 23% of the memory compared to the Perl version.
-Not for for ~300 lines of code !
+Not bad for ~300 lines of code !

 # TL:DR; Take-aways